9 Piano Sight-Reading Habits That You Should Stop Doing

 Increase the conditions that lead to more sight-reading.
 Work on eradicating whatever’s getting in your way.
 With practice, your sight-reading will improve.

 Practice everyday.
 Set a timer, if you need to.
 If you skip a day or two, do not beat yourself up about it.

 If you find yourself getting discouraged, pay attention to what is causing the discouragement.
 Focus more on what you find motivating.
 Remember that practicing is about you.

-Anyone can learn to improve their sight-reading.
+Anyone can learn how to improve their piano sight-reading.
 There is no magic bullet here.
 Basically, you just need to read a lot.
-The machinery I have presented is designed to make it more fun and engaging for you to read, so that you will be more likely to do it, and pay attention while you are doing it.
+The suggestions I’ve given here aimed at making it more fun and engaging for you to read so that you will be more likely to do it, and so that you will pay more attention while you are doing it.